openshift/enhancements/enhancements/machine-api/cluster-api-integration.md

 #### Story 1

-As an OpenShift developer, I would like to leverage the upstream community Cluster API infrastructure providers and reduce the barrier to OpenShift of supporting new platforms.
+As an OpenShift developer, I would like to leverage the upstream community Cluster API infrastructure providers and reduce the barrier to OpenShift of supporting new providers.

 #### Story 2

-As an OpenShift developer, I would like to collaborate with third parties who already have vested interests in maintaining Machine providers for various platforms and environments and benefit from their provider specific expertise as I try to add new features.
+As an OpenShift developer, I would like to collaborate with third parties who already have vested interests in maintaining Machine controllers for various infrastructure providers so that i can benefit from their expertise as I add new features.

 #### Story 3

-As a cloud developer, I would like to easily onboard new platforms as this process is well documented by CAPI community and any implementation will be able to be leveraged by both Kubernetes and OpenShift customers, increasing the value of implementing a new provider.
+As a cloud developer, I would like to easily onboard new infrastructure providers as this process is well documented by the CAPI community and any implementation will be able to be leveraged by both Kubernetes and OpenShift customers, increasing the value of implementing a new provider.

 #### Story 4